 This course has no in-person meetings; however, there is an expectation that students will provide occasional updates on their progress to the course coordinator and a requirement that students provide bi-weekly updates to their research committee.
-The course lasts the duration of the summer.
 It is up to students to set their own schedules and work at their own pace.
-This course represents the transition from students working under externally imposed structure to students becoming independent researchers.
+This course represents the continuation of their research projects through to the end of lab-based work and the start of data analysis.
+Students are expected to be independent researchers.
 The course coordinator is there to offer support, guidance, and advice when requested but will not be checking up on students' progress.

 The course has an online presence in Canvas where students can find resources.
 A limited number of assignments will be posted to the course's Canvas page.
-Students should expect to spend between 20-30 hours a week working on various aspects of their capstone project: searching for articles, reading, meeting with advisors, lab activities, and/or writing.
+Students should expect to spend between 20-30 hours a week working on various aspects of their capstone project: searching for articles, reading, meeting with advisors, lab activities, data analysis, and/or writing.